Dangle117/Projects/valid_password/README.md

 - This is a basic validator, great for beginner-level Python practice.

 - For real-world applications, use built-in libraries like `getpass` to hide user input, or integrate it into web forms with hashed storage.

----

-## 📝 License

-- This project is open source and available under the MIT License.